-Contact Joyce A. Husseini, LEED AP O+M, GIS Specialist, with any questions regarding Nitsch Engineering’s GIS capabilities, experience, or services.
+Contact Brian Creamer, AICP, SITES AP, Senior Planner, with any questions regarding Nitsch Engineering’s GIS capabilities, experience, or services.

 The world of information systems is ever-changing and Nitsch Engineering is meeting its clients’ planning, engineering, and land surveying needs with Geographic Information Systems (GIS) technology.
 By overlaying many different site factors, GIS analysis can help simplify the planning process when complex site or land issues are involved.